andrekolodochka/spring-petclinic/readme.md

   ```

 - The instructions for `jfrog-setup-cli` action were not quite correct, so [created a PR](https://github.com/jfrog/setup-jfrog-cli/pull/114) to update those
+- The workflow will:
   - build, tag and upush the image
   - scan image with XRay, the scan results are uploaded as artifacts to each workflow run
   - publish the build to Artifactory
-4. Added concurrency to all workflows
+4. Added a CodeQL workflow to scan the code.
+Scan results are uploaded as artifact to the workflow run